 - 2 tablespoon tomato paste

 - 1 cup vegetable broth (or beef broth for non vegan)

 - 4 ounces goat cheese (optional for non vegan)

 - 4 ciabatta buns

-If you can't fine portabella mushrooms an oyster mushrooms try adding to other available mushrooms or you can double the amount of baby bella mushrooms.
+If you can't fine portabella mushrooms or oyster mushrooms try using other available mushrooms or you can double the amount of baby bella mushrooms.
 I like to use quick pickled red onions for this sandwich if I have a little extra time.